 Wee Jim's Black Eye

-Some kind of trouble may have happened to a young man named Jim.
+Some kind of trouble may have happened to someone named Jim.
 One of his eyes is black and larger than the other.
 His nose looks swollen.
 Questions arise.
 How did Jim get this black eye?
 Was Jim picked on, or has he picked on someone else and started a fight?
 Was the conflict really necessary or could it have been avoided?
-Is he looking out a window at the person who caused his black eye?
-The artist’s name is Jim, so is this a portrait of himself?
-Did the injuries happen recently, during Jim’s adult life as an artist; or, is this a picture of a scuffle he remembers from his childhood, since the word “wee” in the title means “little?”
-Has he depicted real injuries, or are the black eye and swollen nose symbolic of how he feels and thinks about a conflict with someone?
-Is it even possible that the grown-up Jim has had some arguments about his art and this is how he feels as a result?
+The artist’s name is Jim, so could this perhaps be a portrait of himself?
+If so, has he depicted real injuries, or are the black eye and swollen nose symbolic of how he feels and thinks about a conflict with someone?
+Is it even possible that Jim has had some arguments about his art and this is how he feels as a result?
 Is he suggesting that conflict or injury can sometimes be a result of the life of an artist?

 - Meticulous figurative painting developed out of an early repertoire of rowdy, colorful, and cartoonish figuration